-Wildwood Canyon State Park Trail is a 2.4 mile lightly trafficked out and back trail located near Yucaipa, CA that features a great forest setting and is rated as moderate.
+Wildwood Canyon Trail is a 2.4 mile lightly trafficked loop trail located near Yucaipa, California that features beautiful wild flowers and is rated as moderate.
 The trail offers a number of activity options and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash